 5. Knowledge gained from brain research helps us to figure out what skills we would like to develop, and how to efficiently do so.

 There is a pragmatic side to understanding a bit about our brains and how they may work!
 Understanding how different types are likely wired, and having some information about the emotional, visual, kinesthetic and auditory nature of how our brains work (areas that Nardi has also researched) helps us put into practice development activities that speak to different types, different brain regions and different Dominant Function-Attitudes.
 And who would not like to have solutions that are sure to help people and appeal to their needs?
 Solutions that work!

 This course could have lasted for at least 3 more days.
 Despite the depth of information that Nardi covered, we touched on only a minute fraction of what is there.
 Human beings are complex creatures; we could not possibly be defined by any one instrument or model alone.
 Yet, Nardi noted in more than one of our conversations that he always goes back to looking at human behavior through the lens of psychological type; it provides the most theoretically sound framework for understanding, categorizing and responding to personality differences.
 The results of his work help those of us who teach type to present scientific evidence of the meaningfulness or distinctiveness of the 16 types, and that we are on the right path when we learn about this important topic.

 If you would like to know more about Dr. Nardi’s course, check out the course itinerary details, and go to Nardi’s website and look for dates and times under his link to training.

 The People Skills Group can help you add life, depth and practical application to your already existing MBTI facilitation and coaching.
-We work one:one and offer train-the-trainer workshops for coaches and consultants to help you integrate Jungian concepts and practical application into organizational culture.
-We’ll help you to link Type to other assessments such as Emotional Intelligence, and team models such as the Five Dysfunctions of a Team.
+We work with individual in coaching and offer train-the-trainer workshops for coaches and consultants to help integrate Jungian concepts and practical application into organizational culture.
+We help you to link Type to other assessments such as Emotional Intelligence, and team models such as the Five Dysfunctions of a Team.